 I’ve seen cattle fencing wrapped around each plant, & although a great, super sturdy option, it was way too heavy & too pricey for me.
 I also had nowhere to store it all for the next year.
-It was just TOO MUCH.
-My favorite option so far has been to use trellis netting.
+My favorite option so far has been trellis netting.
 I find it clean, simple, inexpensive & easy to use!
 Other reasons I love it:

 - Supports branches laden with buds from breaking with weight